mgutz/nanoc3_blog/README.md

 Edit `config.yaml`

-### DISQUS comments
+### Commenting

 DISQUS comment service allows users to post comments on your static site.
-As such, you must register your site on [site](http://disqus.com) to use their service.
+As such, one must register your site on [DISQUS](http://disqus.com) to use their service.
 Once registered, simply uncomment and adjust `disqus_shortname` in `config.yaml`.
 Uncommenting this setting enables comments in articles.